sarahkittyy/PythoniC/README.md

 **Q** - Why is the src/ dir so empty?

 **A** - Most of this library is just composed of template classes & template free functions, so not much can go in the sources.

-I keep one source, pythonic.cpp, so that CMake builds the library anyway (for future compatibility).